Paying for College

 - Applicants must file the Free Application for Federal Student Aid (FAFSA) by March 1 to receive priority consideration.

-- Starting with the Class of 2017, students must achieve a qualifying score of at least 1200 on the SAT (ACT scores will not be considered).
+- Students must achieve a qualifying score of at least 1200 on the SAT (ACT scores will not be considered).

 - Students must provide their Social Security number to Michigan’s department of Student Scholarships and Grants (SSG) by phone during your senior year in high school.

 - Click here for the Michigan Competitive Scholarship Fact Sheet(link is external).

 - For more information visit www.michigan.gov/ssg(link is external), call toll free 1-888-447-2687 or email firstname.lastname@example.org.